 It is best to write down your wishes and preferences.
 This is so your family and health or social care professionals know how you would like to be cared for.

 These statements about your preferences are not legally binding.
-But they will be helpful for health and social care professionals when they make decisions about your care.
+But they will be helpful for health or social care professionals when they make decisions about your care.

-Before you write down your wishes and preferences, it can help to talk through your plans with your family or a close friend.
+Before you write down your wishes and preferences, it may help to talk through your plans with your family or a close friend.
 This can be particularly helpful if you want them to: